warehouse-web/warehouse/content/about/index.md

 ---
 templateKey: about-page
 title: Warehouse
-leftColumn: A place for clothes in context
+leftColumn: >-
-rightColumn: >-
+  A place for clothes in context

   ABOUT